Take It Outside

 We want you to Take It Outside

-There’s a great big world out there to explore, and the forest preserves are a great place to start.
-Whether you’re looking for an active or leisurely pursuit, you’ll find your happy place in the preserves.
-Whatever you do, make sure to make time to immerse yourself in nature.
+There’s a great, big world out there, and the forest preserves are the perfect place to start exploring it.
+Whether you are looking for an active or leisurely pursuit, you’ll find your happy place in the preserves.
+Whatever you do, make sure to make time to immerse yourself in the sights and sounds of nature.

 Need a little motivation?
 Go on a wild goose chase through our interactive challenge.
 Be sure to read the rules so you don't disqualify yourself from winning any of our incredible prizes, including gift cards and prize packs.

-There are two remaining seasonal challenges for the year:
+There is one remaining seasonal challenges for the year:

 • Fall Frolic: Sunday, Oct.
 6, through Saturday, Dec.
 14 (join code ED7MGP)